 Out of Class Letters

-- When a student misses class due to a personal or medical circumstance, the Dean of Students Office sends faculty an email notifying them of the absence.
+- Per the attendance policy, absences that are three or less class days students are to work directly with their instructors.
+When a student misses classes due to a personal or medical circumstance, the Dean of Students Office sends faculty an email notifying them of the absence.
 The student must then follow up with each faculty member to complete any academic work that was missed.

 - Absences can only be excused if sufficient documentation is provided (i.e. doctor note, obituary).